The Effects Of Human Activities On Local Climate And Weather

 2. Urban And Metropolitan Development

-3. Carbon Dioxide And Other Greenhouse Gases Emissions
+3. Carbon Dioxide And Other Greenhouse Gas Emissions

 4. Agriculture

-It is a well-known fact that for any rainfall to take place anywhere in the world, a substantial amount of moisture must be present in the air.
-The trees and plants in a forest provide a large portion of this essential moisture needed for condensation and cloud formation.
+For rainfall to take place, a substantial amount of moisture must be present in the air.
+In forested regions, trees and plants provide a significant portion of this moisture needed for condensation and cloud formation.

-Although winds can take the humid air far away from the source of evaporation to cause precipitation in a completely different location, in many instances, rainfall takes place close to regions from where the humid air originated.
-The Tropical Rainforests are one such case.
+Although winds can carry humid air far away from its source of evaporation and cause precipitation in a completely different location, rainfall in many cases still occurs close to the regions where the humid air originated.
+Tropical rainforests are one such example.

 The leaves from trees and plants provide a canopy to keep the soil moist, which is a major source of water for evaporation.
 Through a process called transpiration, the leaves of the vegetation also release additional moisture into the atmosphere.